strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .4.3 =
+* BUG: Fixed bug where the Address 1 text was appearing under Address 2 on profiles.

 = .4.2 =
 * BUG/ENHANCEMENT: Now passing ?pu={user_nicename} in the profile link.
 The profile page will accept a numerical ID or alphanumerical nicename/slug to lookup the user.